ml4a/ml4a.github.io/_guides/ReverseObjectSearchFast.md

 ## How it works
 ---

 A large dataset of images is pre-analyzed by a convolutional neural network trained to detect and label salient objects found in each image.
 The detected objects are recorded, along with their original file paths, bounding boxes, probabilities/confidences, and feature vectors (a 1024-length vector extracted from the second to last layer of a ["YOLO" convnet](http://pjreddie.com/darknet/yolo/)).

-After all feature vectors are extracted, they are transformed into a lower dimensional subspace (for dimensionality reduction) using a [random matrix projection](http://stats.stackexchange.com/questions/235632/pca-vs-random-projection).
+After all feature vectors are extracted, they are transformed into a lower dimensional representation (for dimensionality reduction) using a [random matrix projection](http://stats.stackexchange.com/questions/235632/pca-vs-random-projection).
 It can optionally be done with principal component analysis instead, which is probably a bit more accurate, but runtime can be very high for a large corpus.

 After feature extraction and dimensionality reduction, the results are serialized into a `.dat` file so you can load them back later.